Reshaping the skyline – Antwerp Tower Antwerp

 Already from the initial design phase, the technical equipment was integrated into the design.
 The entire roof is equipped with photovoltaic panels and hot water collectors, which were installed as an extra layer on top of the technical installations.
 The future connection to a district heating network has been provided.

-For this project, eld and Wiel Arets Architects cooperated as architects team.
+For this project, eld and Wiel Arets Architects cooperated as architect team.